ajeevani/Valet-Parking-App/README.md

 The lot contains 10 parking spots with an option of carwash while parked.
 The app uses the following features:

-- Temporary Database to save / restore data from previous session
+- CSV Database to save / restore data from previous session
 - A feature to save the cars for next session
 - A feature to remove (tow) all cars at the end of the day
 - A feature to add cars & motorcycles in the next available spot